"We [Waldorf teachers] want to be aware that physical existence

 see "Spiritual Syllabus".

 What were Steiner’s last words?
 Perhaps it doesn't matter.
 And perhaps we cannot know for sure, in any case.
-"My Christoph Lindenberg biography of Steiner (1000 pages in German — usually considered the most comprehensive) states that Steiner, on his deathbed (that is, on the night he died) said nothing in the way of 'last words' only a few 'nice things' to Ita Wegman [one of his devout followers] before closing his eyes, folding his hands and passing...."
-[Daniel Hindes, "Steiner's Last Words?"]
+"My Christoph Lindenberg biography of Steiner (1000 pages in German — usually considered the most comprehensive) states that Steiner, on his deathbed (that is, on the night he died) said nothing in the way of 'last words' only a few 'nice things' to Ita Wegman [one of his devout followers] before closing his eyes, folding his hands and passing...." — Anthroposophist Daniel Hindes, "Steiner's Last Words?"

 Steiner gave these lectures at a conference organized by the General Anthroposophical Society in conjunction with the first Waldorf School.
-Knowing that he was speaking to his friends and adherents, Steiner said the following about the role that religion plays in Waldorf education: “In the magic of the wholly unconscious processes up to the change of teeth [i.e., in the dreamlike consciousness of young children before the replacement of baby teeth by adult teeth], we allow the religious attitude to develop in the child in a natural way, in pure imitation [i.e., the children are ushered toward religion by imitating their teachers, whose behavior exemplifies true religious devotion]; we thereby establish the religious element during the period of life where we cannot yet touch the force of the inner, free individuality [i.e., we develop religion for the children during the period when they have not yet incarnated enough for us to directly address their inner selves].
-We educate through nature and do not tamper with the soul and spirit [i.e., we "educate" by encouraging the children's natural tendencies toward religion, leaving the soul and spirit unsullied].
-And when we approach the element of soul between the change of teeth and puberty [i.e., when we begin working on the children at a deeper level, after they turn seven]...we do not force religious feeling into the child, but awaken it, already evoke the self in the human being [i.e., we stimulate true selfhood by stimulating true religious feeling] ...
-If the teacher now learns to observe how the religious element, which was at first a natural one, strives toward metamorphosis in the soul, he embodies in his words something that becomes a pleasing picture of the good, the beautiful and the true [i.e., seeing how the religious impulse in the children becomes more elevated as the children mature, the teacher expresses in his words the wonderful religious teachings he wants to promote].
+Knowing that he was speaking to his friends and adherents, Steiner said the following about the role that religion plays in Waldorf education: “In the magic of the wholly unconscious processes up to the change of teeth , we allow the religious attitude to develop in the child in a natural way, in pure imitation ; we thereby establish the religious element during the period of life where we cannot yet touch the force of the inner, free individuality.
+We educate through nature and do not tamper with the soul and spirit.
+And when we approach the element of soul between the change of teeth and puberty ...we do not force religious feeling into the child, but awaken it, [we] evoke the self in the human being ...
+If the teacher now learns to observe how the religious element, which was at first a natural one, strives toward metamorphosis in the soul, he embodies in his words something that becomes a pleasing picture of the good, the beautiful and the true.
 There is that in his words on which the child hangs ...
 The teacher himself is still active in this ...
-A religious atmosphere permeates the moral pleasure and displeasure [evoked by the teacher].” [pp. 24-25.]
+A religious atmosphere permeates the moral pleasure and displeasure.” [pp. 74-75.]

 [Anthroposophic Press, 1994]

 This is one of the key texts studied by Rudolf Steiner's followers.
-A more recent translation of KNOWLEDGE OF THE HIGHER WORLDS, it purports to explain how to develop clairvoyant powers — it lays out "a modern path of initiation."
+Also published under the title KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT, the book purports to explain how to develop clairvoyant powers — it lays out "a modern path of initiation."
 [See "Knowing the Worlds".]
-Becoming an initiate (i.e., one who possesses secret spiritual knowledge) is the goal to which Steiner's followers aspire.
-Initiates think that they see the cosmos accurately while everyone else is, to one degree of another, in the dark.
-Steiner schools are often staffed, at least in part, by such people who think that they are initiates and who thus believe that they possess wisdom denied to almost everyone else.
+Becoming an initiate (i.e., one who possesses secret spiritual knowledge) is a central goal for Steiner's followers.
+Anthroposophists believe that occult initiates see the cosmos accurately while everyone else is, to one degree of another, in the dark.
+Waldorf schools are often staffed, at least in part, by people who think they are initiates and who thus believe they possess wisdom denied to almost everyone else.

 Students in Waldorf schools are given a view of reality projected through the lens of their teachers' Anthroposophical beliefs.
 The children are imprinted with the Anthroposophical worldview, so they are set on the path toward potentially becoming Anthroposophists when they grow up.
 "Happy are those children who — before they must find a personal relation to the world by means of individual judgments, will impulses, and feelings — receive the world through someone in whom the world is rightly reflected!
 This is a deeply felt premise of the education that is to be based on anthroposophy." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY, Vol. 1 (Anthroposophic Press 1995), p.
 175.